AY2122S1-CS2103-F10-1/tp/docs/DeveloperGuide.md

 ![InitialState](images/rejection-rates/Initial-state.png)

 Step 2.
-The user executes `rate pos/Software Engineer` command to calculate the rejection rate of Software Engineer in the PositionBook.
+The user executes `rate pos/software engineer` command to calculate the rejection rate of Software Engineer in the PositionBook.
 The `rate` command calls `Model#hasPositionWithTitle`, causing the model to check whether `Software Engineer` exists in the database as a Position.

 ![Step2](images/rejection-rates/Step2.png)